-How do you write a Wireless Networking Usage Policy document?
+How to write my Wireless Networking Usage Policy document

 WIRELESS NETWORK USAGE POLICY

 This policy sets forth guidelines for expected conduct and defines the conditions under which an employee, contractor, vendor, or any other person (user) may use Wireless Networks or other Internet Access Points, including, but not limited to: Company Internet access; its private network(s); its vendors, suppliers and partners' networks, and its email system or any other access point or connection resource, while conducting business for or on behalf of the Company.

 The Company makes available its various assets, hardware, software, services, and computer network(s) in order to allow its employees access to resources to effectively execute their job functions and duties.
 This policy defines the Company's official policy regarding Internet connectivity and usage.
 Before access to the Internet via the company network is approved, the user is required to read and sign the Wireless Network Usage Policy.

 Authorized Use shall mean any use of wireless network access points or "hot spots" which is deemed to be necessary and consistent with the execution of the individual duties and obligations of employees, contractors and staff associated or employed by the Company.

 Authorized Users shall mean all current employees, contractors, vendors or staff who are authorized by the Company to use a specific network or computing resource by the department responsible for overseeing or managing the resource.